GRCDEV/ArduSim/help/setup.md

 The next steps must be followed in order to compile a multicopter.
 Alternatively, you can follow the instructions included in the [official web page](http://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html), possibly more updated.
 All steps are done in the same terminal.
 The process is explained for Debian based sistems (Ubuntu, Mint...).
 For RPM based systems (CentOS, Fedora...) use *yum* installer and install manually the dependencies included in the script mentioned later on.

-1. Install Java JDK if not present.
-At this moment Java 8, 9, and 10 are no longer available, so Java 11 or 12 must be installed:
+1. Install Java JDK 11 or 13 if not present.

         sudo add-apt-repository ppa:linuxuprising/java
         sudo apt update